Acupuncture needles aim to clear COVID brain fog in new trial

 Summary

-This study tests whether acupuncture can improve thinking and memory problems (brain fog) in people with chronic fatigue syndrome that started after COVID-19.
-About 99 adults will be split into three groups: real acupuncture, fake acupuncture, or a waiting list.
-They will receive treatment for 8 weeks, and researchers will use brain scans to see if acupuncture changes brain activity.
+This study tests whether acupuncture can improve thinking and memory problems (brain fog) in people with chronic fatigue syndrome (ME/CFS) that started after COVID-19.
+About 99 adults will be randomly assigned to real acupuncture, fake acupuncture, or a waiting list for 8 weeks.
+Researchers will use brain scans to see if acupuncture changes brain activity and chemical levels linked to memory.

 Disclaimer Read more